Other Exercises

 Fill In the blanks, then press Score to check your answers

-With a cane that he twirled around his diamond ring finger
+With a that he twirled around his diamond ring finger

 At a Baltimore hotel society gath'rin'.